CTL Instructor Handbook

 Teaching Assistant Evaluations

 - TA evaluation is performed at the end of each semester by the instructor, or on a schedule decided by the department/program head.
 The TA is allowed to see the evaluation and make comments.
-Both the TA and the instructor should sign the evaluation and submit to the designated administrative assistant.
+Both the TA and the instructor should sign the evaluation and submit it to the designated administrative assistant.

 - TA and research assistant (RA) evaluations may be found online.
 The faculty member will initiate the review.
 The reviewer for a TA is the instructor of the class in which the student was a TA.
 If the student was not assigned to an organized class, then the reviewer is the student’s research advisor.
 The reviewer for an RA is the student’s research advisor.
 Log in to the Graduate Assistantship Reviews page with your NetID and password.
 There are two drop-down menus.
 Please select “My Reviews” and the appropriate term, i.e., Fall 2025, Spring 2026 or Summer 2026, and click the magnifying glass on the right.
 That should pull up your list of evaluations.
 After you submit your review, it will automatically get routed to the student’s UTD email.
 The email comes from ptgbot@utdallas.edu.
 Until everyone gets used to the new system, it might be a good idea for you to give your student a heads up when you submit the review, so they know to look for the email.
 It could look like spam to them if they aren’t expecting it.
 The student will click on the link in the email and sign the review.
 Then it will automatically get routed to the department and then HR.
 (Please don’t change any of the pre-populated information about the student, supervisor, or department reviewer.)